Edward Routh: Early life

-Routh was born of an English father and a French-Canadian mother in Quebec, at that time the British colony of Lower Canada.
+Routh was born of an English father, Sir Randolph Isham Routh (1782–1858), and a French-Canadian mother, Marie Louise Taschereau (1810–1891), at Quebec City in the British colony of Lower Canada.
 His father's family could trace its history back to the Norman Conquest when it acquired land at Routh near Beverley, Yorkshire.
-His mother's family, the Taschereau family, was well-established in Quebec, tracing their ancestry back to the early days of the French colony.
-His parents were Sir Randolph Isham Routh (1782–1858) and his second wife, Marie Louise Taschereau (1810–1891).
-Sir Randolph was Commissary General of the British Army 1826, Chairman of the Irish Famine Relief Commission (1845–48) and Deputy Commissary General, the senior Commissariat officer at the Battle of Waterloo, and Marie Louise was the daughter of Judge Jean-Thomas Taschereau and the sister of Judge Jean-Thomas and Cardinal Elzéar-Alexandre Taschereau.
+His mother's family, the Taschereau family, was well-established in Lower Canada, tracing their ancestry back to the early days of the French colony.

+Sir Randolph had been the Deputy Commissary General (senior Commissariat officer) at the Battle of Waterloo in 1815.
+He later was the Commissary General of the British Army (1826), Chairman of the Irish Famine Relief Commission (1845–48).
+Marie Louise was the daughter of Judge Jean-Thomas Taschereau and the sister of Judge Jean-Thomas and Cardinal Elzéar-Alexandre Taschereau.

 Routh came to England aged eleven and attended University College School and then entered University College, London in 1847, having won a scholarship.
 There he studied under Augustus De Morgan, whose influence led to Routh to decide on a career in mathematics.

-Routh obtained his BA (1849) and MA (1853) in London.
+Routh obtained his BA (1849) and MA (1853) degrees in London.
 He attended Peterhouse, Cambridge, where he was taught by Isaac Todhunter and coached by "senior wrangler maker" William Hopkins.
 While at Peterhouse, Routh rowed for Peterhouse Boat Club.
-In 1854, Routh graduated just above James Clerk Maxwell, as Senior Wrangler, sharing the Smith's prize with him.
+In 1854, Routh graduated just above James Clerk Maxwell, as Senior Wrangler, sharing the Smith's Prize with him.
 Routh was elected fellow of Peterhouse in 1856.